alisw/alisw.github.io/infrastructure-mesos.markdown

      - ssh to it
      - run `puppet agent -t -v` until no errors are reported

+## Rebuilding an agent
+{: #rebuild-master}

+**YOU SHOULD NEVER REBUILD ALIBUILD03 and ALIBUILD09**

+Rebuilding an agent is potentially a problem, since the Mesos machine might be doing something, e.g. building a release, which should not be in general interrupted.
+Therefore you need to:

+* Discuss with your collegueas wether that's a good idea.
+* Verify that the machine is not running any particularly important task, by looking at the report in the Mesos GUI.
+If in doubt, ask.

+In order to perform the rebuild you need to do:

+- Login to `aiadm.cern.ch`.
+- Set up your OpenStack environment by doing:

+      eval $(ai-rc "ALICE Release Testing")

+- Actually rebuild the machine

+      ai-rebuild-vm --cc7 alibuildXX
+- In order to make sure that the machine is correctly up and running, you should:
+     - ping it
+     - ssh to it
+     - run `puppet agent -t -v` until no errors are reported.
+If you keep having errors after a few run, report them.

 ## Deleting build infrastructure VM
 {: #delete-agent}